 The concentration of resveratrol in any given red wine depends on the region it comes from.
-Dark red and purple grapes have a higher concentration of the polyphenol.
+Dark red and purple grapes have a higher concentration of this polyphenol.
 The concentration in wine varies, however, mostly with the wine-making process used, rather than the type of grape that goes into the wine.

-Red wines have a resveratrol content (per 5-oz glass) of 0.03-1.07 mg in contrast to the 0.01-0.27 mg for white wines.
-Red grape juice contains 0.017-1.30 mg per 5 oz.
-It is a question worthy of debate whether the known heart-healthy actions of a moderate glass of red wine every day are due to the resveratrol or the alcohol content of the wine.
-This is fuelled by the fact that resveratrol has not been shown so far to increase the lifespan or reduce the mortality in a healthy older population.
+There is a considerable amount of debate surrounding the question of whether the known heart-healthy actions of a moderate glass of red wine every day are due to the resveratrol or the alcohol content of the wine.
+This is fuelled by the fact that resveratrol has not yet been shown to increase the lifespan or reduce mortality in a healthy older population.

-- Increases HDL
+- Increases high-density lipoprotein (HDL)

-- Lowers LDL
+- Lowers low-density lipoprotein (LDL)